chees-eater-tb1516/fondue/README.md

 libavdevice
 libavutil

-(install using e.g sudo apt install libavcodec-dev)
+(depending on the system these libraries may be installed by default when installing ffmpeg with a package manager however, i had to resort to building ffmpeg from source to be able to get everything i needed https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu)

 cmake
 pkg-config

-not cross platform! intended to be built in ubuntu/ raspbian
+not cross platform! intended to be built in ubuntu/ raspbian (debian)